jvanlier/jvanlier.github.io/_posts/2018-06-09-embracing-uncertainty-on-total-daily-energy-expenditure-calculations.md

 $-0.1 \times 7700 + 1.375 \times  1800 = 1705$

 I'm assuming that the fudge factor is normally distributed, and the amount of calories as well.
 The standard deviation for calories is tied to the intake: the more I've logged, the higher the uncertainty likely is.
-The standard deviation = 30% of total for each observation.
-I think that's a reasonable assumption.
+I'm assuming the standard deviation to be 30% of the total for each observation.

 ## Model with daily data